-Lean Library was acquired by the SAGE Publishing Group in 2019.
-As part of the Technology from SAGE division, it is managed as a separate business unit from the publishing arm of SAGE, whilst benefiting from the financial stability and continuity of SAGE’s private ownership and long-term view.
+Lean Library was acquired by the Sage Publishing Group in late 2018.
+As part of the Technology from Sage division, it is managed as a separate business unit from the publishing arm of Sage, whilst benefiting from the financial stability and continuity of Sage’s private ownership and long-term view.

 How do Lean Library products and services engage with publisher content?